Max Goldstein: Biography

 The bombing was used by the Romanian government as an excuse to put into custody all known communists, who were implicated in the Dealul Spirii Trial (named after Dealul Spirii, the hill on which the Senate building stood), and ban communist political activity.
 Communist leader Gheorghe Cristescu rejected all accusations of conspiracy, and the matter of the Party's involvement is still unclear.
 During his stand on trial, Cristescu argued that Goldstein's actions were inspired by Anarchism more than anything else.

 Right after the December 1920 bombing, Goldstein fled to Bulgaria.
-In October 1921, he was arrested while trying to enter Romania from Ruse, and sentenced to life imprisonment.
+In October 1921, he was arrested while trying to enter Romania from Ruse, and on 28 June 1922, he was sentenced to life imprisonment.
 He died in 1924 in Doftana prison following a 32-day hunger strike.